 These are both organic food stores you can find all around Italy.
 Both have a large selection of organic, gluten-free and vegan food.
 But on top of that, there are many bulk food options and plastic-free goodies.
 They also carry the Biolu detergents mentioned above.
 I have noticed every store is different so it is not guaranteed they will all have the same selection but they are a good start!

-Finding plastic free in Italy is probably easiest online.
+Finding plastic-free in Italy is probably easiest online.
 There are plenty of online shops to find beauty and house goods.
-Unfortunately these stores are often more expensive as the shipping costs add up.
-Some otionsa are:
+Unfortunately, these stores are often more expensive as the shipping costs add up.
+Some options are:

-- FriendlyShop.it Shipping from 4.90 euro in Italy and free over 68 euros
+- FriendlyShop.it Shipping from 4.90 euros in Italy and is free for over 68 euros

-- Serendipity Shipping starts at 7,50 euro, and free after 65 euro
+- Serendipity Shipping starts at 7.50 euros and is free after 65 euro

 - Gea Primarily beauty products, including deodorant and toothpaste!
-However, free shipping only over 100 euros!
+However, free shipping is only over 100 euros!

 Take Advantage of the Market

-Best way to live plastic free in Italy when it comes to food: shop at the market!
+The best way to live plastic-free in Italy when it comes to food: shop at the market!
 Bring your own bag and ask vendors not to put veggies and fruits in one of their bags.
-Though normally these market bags are biodegradable and you can use them for holding compost.
-Markets will have all the fruit, veggies, meat, salumi, cheeses, you can want.
-Depending on your market you may also find milk, coffee, and other necessities in plastic free form.
+Normally these market bags are biodegradable and you can use them for holding compost.
+Markets will have all the fruit, veggies, meat, salumi, and cheeses, you can want.
+Depending on your market you may also find milk, coffee, and other necessities in plastic-free form.
 Best to keep an eye out and check it out.
 For example, at Porta Palazzo in Turin, I have found fresh pasta stands that will put all pasta in a paper bag.
-As well as vendors who sell greek yogurt, cottage cheese, and mozzarella in bulk.
+As well as vendors who sell Greek yoghurt, cottage cheese, and mozzarella in bulk.
 Now, if you order directly, they will always put it in a flimsy plastic container, BUT if you bring your own container, they are happy to fill it up for you.
 So save all your glass or sturdy plastic containers and bring it on by next time!

 Shampoo Bar- The best way to start cutting plastic out of your beauty routine, look for a shampoo bar.
 You don’t even have to look for a special store.
 You can find the Garnier Shampoo bar even in your local supermarket.
 They have different versions for your hair type.
 Each bar is worth 500ml of shampoo (that’s two bottles!), and only costs about the same as one.
 Check them out next time you’re in the store!

-Water Bottles- Do not let the Italians fool you- ALL WATER IN ITALY IS DRINKABLE.
-And most cities have fountains throughout the city where you can fill up your water bottle, so make sure to always have one on hand.
-If you are oddly picky about your water, get yourself a BRITA or, look out for the SMAT points, which provides filtered water, free if it is natural, 5 cents a half liter for frizzante.
+Water Bottles- Do not let the Italians fool you- ALL WATER IN ITALY IS DRINKABLE, unless you clearly see a sign that says “non-potabile”.
+Most cities have fountains throughout the city where you can fill up your water bottle, so make sure to always have one on hand.
+If you are oddly picky about your water, get yourself a BRITA or, look out for the SMAT points, which provide filtered water, free if it is natural, 5 cents a half litre for frizzante.